Moving from publishing sites to communication sites

 In the classic experience, many types of content can be targeted to appear only to people who are members of a particular group or audience.
-This capability is available in the modern experience with modern Pages, the News web part, and the Highlighted content web parts.
+This capability is available in the modern experience with modern Pages and documents, the News web part, the Highlighted content web parts, and navigation.
 For example, if you have two departments within your organization that have different policies, you can choose to show a News post about a policy to just the people in the department that the policy applies to.
 To learn how to enable audience targeting, see Target content to specific audiences.